 $65 by April 3, 2018

-There is no pre-trip meeting.
-For the first trip, meet at the OA Rental Center on April 6 at 4pm and return to the OA Rental Center on April 7 around 12pm.
-The trip will take place at the Radrick Recreation Area in Ann Arbor, MI.
+For the first trip, meet at the Adventure Leadership Rental Center on April 6 at 4pm and will return to the Rental Center on April 7 around 12pm.
+The trip will take place at the Adventure Education Center at Radrick Property in Ann Arbor, MI.

 The First Ascent program provides incoming U‑M freshmen with an opportunity to connect with fellow freshmen in small groups for camping, hiking, paddling and exploring the state’s natural areas.
 Casual campfire discussions are led by upper-level undergrads or grad students and center around the transition to college and all things U‑M. The goal of First Ascent is to help participants grow in self-esteem, self-reliance and confidence—and to have a great time!